SenorC4/CTFWriteUps/amateursCTF/PainfullyDeepFlag.md

 1. Use exiftool to see that the file was created using libreOffice

-2. Open with LibreOffice to see invisible layer
+2. Open with LibreOffice and zoom out to see invisible layer

 3. Layer contains an image that contains the flag in plain text